HL7NZ/nhi/input/pagecontent/OnboardingAndComplianceTesting.md

 6. Complete your development and testing.
 7. Submit the results of the compliance tests by email to [integration@health.govt.nz](mailto:integration@health.govt.nz).
 8. The integration team will issue a compliance test report.
 Your application will receive certification to be used in production or additional requirements will need to be met.
-9. Each organisation using your application with NHI integrated services must apply individually for access to the production environment by completing the production form[Click here for more infrmation](https://www.health.govt.nz/our-work/health-identity/national-health-index/nhi-information-health-providers) **Getting access to production credentials for the NHI may take up to 5 days so please give yourself sufficient time prior to go live date**.
+9. Each organisation using your application with NHI integrated services must apply individually for access to the production environment by completing the production form [Click here for more infrmation](https://www.health.govt.nz/our-work/health-identity/national-health-index/nhi-information-health-providers) **Please allow at least 5 working days for these applications to be processed and production credentials issued.
+If your product is to be used by many different organisations please get in touch to discuss your rollout plans and how we might assist.**

 ### Compliance testing